Meet the team

 I have had the honour of working alongside communities in a variety of context since volunteering as a teenager.
 My background includes: community development; activity and event co-ordination; developing creative solutions; social action campaigning; and youth work and development.

-I joined the Foundation because I am passionate about offering an inclusive service to the communities I work with; I believe everyone deserves opportunities to improve their quality of life and everyone has the right to succeed.
-The values and ethos of the place-based work, and of the wider Foundation, give me the opportunity to work as part of an organisation that truly puts people at the heart of what it is trying to achieve.
+I joined Corra Foundation because I am passionate about offering an inclusive service to the communities I work with; I believe everyone deserves opportunities to improve their quality of life and everyone has the right to succeed.
+The values and ethos of the place-based work, and of the wider foundation, give me the opportunity to work as part of an organisation that truly puts people at the heart of what it is trying to achieve.

 Louise McCulloch – Community Co-ordinator (North Ayrshire)